apjsidhu/Lid-Driven_Cavity_Flow/README.md

 # Lid-Driven_Cavity_Flow
 A fluid dynamics project done for the MSc Physics course, "Computational Physics", at the University of Groningen.
+Final project awarded a 9.5/10.

 ## Project description
 The aim of this project was to apply the finite differences method to a well-known problem in fluid